 Engineered Hardwood Flooring has some different characteristics than solid hardwood floors.

-Engineered Hardwood Flooring:- consists of two layers with top layer of wood veneer 2-4 mm thick.
-The lower layer consists of several layers of plywood, high density fiberboard or solid wood.
+Engineered Hardwood Flooring:- consists of two layers with a top layer of wood veneer 2-4 mm thick.
+The lower layer consists of several layers of plywood, high-density fiberboard or solid wood.
 The multiple layers are bonded together under pressure.
 Engineered hardwood flooring profile is either tongue and groove or click locking technology.

 Engineered Hardwood Flooring because of its cross layers of plywood and or real wood used for middle and bottom layers, engineered hardwood floors has enhanced internal balance and reduces possibilities of twisting or warping.
 Seasonal movement is minimal, while dimensional stability through seasonal humidity and temp fluctuations is superb.
-This is why engineered hardwood flooring is the better choice over solid hardwood flooring where fluctuations in humidity and temp maybe significant.
+This is why engineered hardwood flooring is the better choice over solid hardwood flooring where fluctuations in humidity and temp may be significant.
+It would be useful here to invest in the best hardwood floor cleaning machine to keep the quality of this flooring at a high spec.

 Both solid hardwood floors and engineered hardwood floors are very durable, but surface wear depends on the type of finish.